 What is AQUA at 6?

-The children in in AQUA study will be turning six during 2018 and 2019.
-We have received funding to follow their development as they start their long journey through school.
-We are calling this the AQUA Early School Years Follow-up or AQUA at 6 for short.
+The children in in AQUA study turned six during 2018 and 2019 and we followed their development as they began their journey through school.
+This stage of the study is called the AQUA Early School Years Follow-up, or AQUA at 6 for short.

 We know that many aspects of the mother's pregnancy, the child's early health and their family environment influence a child's learning and behaviour, especially in the early years.
 We did not find any developmental problems at age 2 years related to alcohol use in pregnancy in the many children we assessed.
 However, early development is not always a good predictor of later development.
 It is critical that we assess this unique group of children again now they have started school.

 This is a time when children develop complex social, academic and physical abilities.
 For example, they learn to fit in with their peers and a classroom routine, and literacy and numeracy skills mature.

 The purpose of AQUA at 6 was to gather detailed information on 6-8 year old children about how they are coping with these new demands on their development.
 We again looked at whether occasional, low or moderate alcohol consumption in pregnancy is associated with any problems in the health and development of young children.
 For this, the children did an assessment with a psychologist, who looked at the child's thinking, reactions, learning, early academic achievement, communication and body movement.